pdbuchan/rawsock/ipv4/README.md

 # IPv4 Raw Sockets

-Three combinations of the Domain, Type, and Protocol arguments are shown here.
+Three combinations of the *Domain*, *Type*, and *Protocol* arguments are shown here.
 There are other possible combinations you could try.
 The packet parameters that can be modified are determined by which combination you choose.

 `sd = socket (Domain, Type, Protocol);`